thinktecture/relayserver/docs/configuration.md

 ### Require authentication

-If a tenant has `RequireAuthentication` enabled in the database, the RelayServer only relays when the request contains an access token from it's own issuer and audience (e.g., it comes from a connector).
+If a tenant has `RequireAuthentication` enabled in the database, the RelayServer only relays when the request contains an access token from its own issuer and audience (e.g., it comes from a connector).
 In any other case it returns 401.

 ### Maximum concurrent connector requests